katilingban/ppitables/README.md

 Lookup tables for estimating the likelihood of poverty using the `Poverty Probability Index` (previously called `Progress out of Poverty Index`) or `PPI` from country-specific indicators collected from cross-sectional surveys.
-This lookup table is extracted from documentation of the `PPI` found at <https://www.povertyindex.org>.
+These lookup tables are extracted from documentation of the `PPI` found at <https://www.povertyindex.org>.

 ## Installation